49 Different Types of Saws and Their Uses – Which is Right For You?

 We’ve broken down the saws into the types of hand saws and types of electric saws.
 Keep reading to learn more, or click below to jump ahead:

 While more handymen are turning to power tools for their convenience and accuracy, hand saws give you a feel for your materials that can increase accuracy and encourage the production of a sophisticated finished product.
 They’re the go-to tool for small projects and a pleasure to use.

 1. Hand saw

 A basic hand saw is a staple for home toolboxes.
 Hand saws have long, flexible blades with teeth slightly offset to allow for continuous sawing.

 Depending on the type of job it’s intended for, a hand saw will have different types of teeth:

 3. Crosscut saw

-Better known as a lumberjack saw, two-person crosscut saws have a leading edge that leans back slightly and sharpened at an angle to form a precise edge and tip.
-Each tooth acts like a knife to score the wood, allowing sawdust to fall out as the blade passes by.
+Known as a lumberjack saw, two-person crosscut saws have a leading edge that leans back slightly and is sharpened at an angle to form a precise edge and tip.
+Each tooth acts like a knife to score the wood, allowing sawdust to fall out as the blade passes.
 They’re the right choice for cutting joints or sawing a plank to length.

 4. Pruning saw